-As at 30 November 2022 the Board consisted of six Non-executive Directors.
-As at the date of this report the Board consists of seven Non-executive Directors, all of whom are independent of the Company's Manager.
-This is a higher number than usual in order to facilitate the orderly transition of a retiring director and a newly appointed director.
-Following the AGM in March the number of directors will reduce to six
+As at 30 November 2023, and at the date of this report, the Board consists of six Non-executive Directors, all of whom are independent of the Company's Manager.

 The provision of the UK Corporate Governance Code which relates to the combination of the roles of the chairman and chief executive does not apply as the Company has no executive directors.